jeremy-vondee/Pie-CSS/GUIDELINES.md

 **Component folder names must begin with a capital letter.**<br>

-This folder contains all components, grouped according to their styles.
+This folder contains all components, grouped according to styles of their subcomponents as well as their own styles.
 So, the structure below would be for a card component:

 `src`<br>
 |<br>